Multirate Timestepping for the Incompressible Navier-Stokes Equations in Overlapping Grids: Methodology for Multirate Timestepping

 \subsection{Multirate Timestepping for Arbitrary $\tsr$}

 From the preceding discussion, we can anticipate that the generalization of this multirate scheme will require $\tsr$ sub-timesteps in $\Omega^f$ and only one timestep in $\Omega^c$.
 Figure \ref{fig:arbitraryschematic} shows a schematic with time-levels for an arbitrary timestep ratio.
+Similar to \eqref{eq:eta2bcintf1}-(\ref{eq:usmulti2cc}), the timestepping strategy for arbitrary (integer) $\tsr$ is,